 Smokers Need More Than Motivation To Quit

-Today in Your Health: quitting smoking.
-Theres still some 46 million smokers in the United States, but now theres an even larger group of ex-smokers.
-In a moment, well hear about an innovative program for low-income people trying to quit.
-First, NPRs Brenda Wilson reports on how antismoking efforts have evolved over the decades.
+NPR: quitting smoking.
+There's still some 46 million smokers in the United States, but now there's an even larger group of ex-smokers.
+In a moment, we'll hear about an innovative program for low-income people trying to quit.
+First, NPR's Brenda Wilson reports on how antismoking efforts have evolved over the decades.

 BRENDA WILSON: It's been nearly half a century since U.S. Surgeon General Luther Terry declared that smoking had been linked to lung cancer and was hazardous to health.
 Smoking in the United States has been on the decline.
 Has been on the decline ever since.

-Dr. ANN MALARCHER (Centers for Disease Control and Prevention): Physicians started telling their patients about the dangers of tobacco use and letting them know that they should quit smoking.
+ANN MALARCHER: Physicians started telling their patients about the dangers of tobacco use and letting them know that they should quit smoking.

-Dr. JOHN HUGHES (Psychiatry, University of Vermont): Well, public health messages - such as the media and increasing taxes and worksite restrictions -are very important in motivating people to quit.
+JOHN HUGHES: Well, public health messages - such as the media and increasing taxes and worksite restrictions - are very important in motivating people to quit.
 But they don't help them quit.

 WILSON: Especially the hard-core smokers, he says.

-Dr. HUGHES: I think its because, you know, if you have drug abuse and you get over it on your own, you don't tell anybody about it.
-But if you quit smoking, if theres a conversation on smoking, you brag and tell about it.
+HUGHES: I think it's because, you know, if you have drug abuse and you get over it on your own, you don't tell anybody about it.
+But if you quit smoking, if there's a conversation on smoking, you brag and tell about it.
 So I think people hear about other people who were fortunate enough to be able to do it on their own, and don't hear about the people that are struggling.

 WILSON: But Simon Chapman at the University of Sydney in Australia says quitting smoking has become too medicalized.

-Professor SIMON CHAPMAN (University of Sydney): The subtext of that is if you try to do it alone, you're unlikely to succeed.
+SIMON CHAPMAN: The subtext of that is if you try to do it alone, you're unlikely to succeed.